 Note: In Philadelphia County, the Philadelphia Housing Authority (PHA) oversees public housing and vouchers.
-The waitlist is often closed, so go to www.pha.phila.gov for the most up to date information.
-Please refer to PHA's Public Housing Program Policy (ACOP) and PHA's Housing Program Policy (ACOP) and PHA's Housing Choice Voucher Administration Plan for more details.
+The waitlist is often closed, so go to www.phila.pha.gov for the most up to date information.
+Please refer to PHA's Public Housing Program Policy (ACOP) and PHA's Housing Choice Voucher Administration Plan for more details.

-This document explains the admissions and appeal process along with rights for anyone with a criminal record who is applying to PHA or has been denied.
 For more immediate or specialized housing opportunities, please use the Philadelphia Reentry Coalition's Housing Resource Guide.